soumikag/LNTool/README.md

 - Compile parsingFromFile.ts with tsc

 ## Running tool
+- In a terminal window, cd to project root
 - run `sbt "runMain driver.JavaDriver"`
 - When prompted, enter path to model file
   - File must be in same format as example provided on Lambdanet github